catenax-eV/catenax-ev.github.io/docs/operating-model/how-data-space-governance/how-data-space-governance.md

 Companies may want to **integrate internal systems** including company-internal business applications to the Catena-X data space.
 However, it is crucial that all participants can rely on a standardized data exchange to ensure stable and consistent multi-tier data chains based on data sovereignty and interoperability.
 Consequently, the following principles apply:

-- All company-internal business applications required to maintain a stable and consistent multi-tier data (see XXX) must compy with Catena-X standards and be certified by a CAB.
+- All company-internal business applications required to maintain a stable and consistent multi-tier data must comply with Catena-X standards and be certified by a CAB.
 - All company-internal business applications associated with the Catena-X brand and/or offered on a Catena-X marketplace must comply to Catena-X standards and be certified by a CAB.

 If an company-internal business application meets either of these criteria, Catena-X certification is mandatory.